yt-project/yt/doc/source/developing/creating_derived_fields.rst

                 function=_my_radial_velocity,
                 units="cm/s",
                 take_log=False,
-                display_field=False,
                 validators=[ValidateParameter('center'),
                             ValidateParameter('bulk_velocity')])

-Note that we have added a few parameters below the main function; we specify that we do not wish to display this field as logged, that the field should not be displayed in a drop-down box of fields to display within Reason, and that we require both ``bulk_velocity`` and ``center`` to be present in a given data object for which we wish to calculate this field.
+Note that we have added a few parameters below the main function; we specify that we do not wish to display this field as logged, that we require both ``bulk_velocity`` and ``center`` to be present in a given data object we wish to calculate this for, and we say that it should not be displayed in a drop-down box of fields to display.
 This is done through the parameter *validators*, which accepts a list of :class:`~yt.fields.derived_field.FieldValidator` objects.
 These objects define the way in which the field is generated, and when it is able to be created.
 In this case, we mandate that parameters